alfille/reciprocals/src/known.md

 In every case, we'll use our [strategy](stragegy.md) and

 * Choose a *p*
-* So that we can satisfy conditions I, II, III
+* Show that we can satisfy conditions I, II, III